-So, you have a great idea for an online business & you’re ready to launch your website using WordPress.
+So, you have a great idea for an online business or blog & you’re ready to launch your website using WordPress.
 Great!
-Your next step is to decide which WordPress platform will fit your need.
-Should you use the free WordPress.com or self-hosted WordPress.org?
+The next step is to decide which WordPress platform will fit your needs.
+What’re the differences between WordPess.com vs WordPress.org?
+Which one should you use?

 WordPress.com vs WordPress.org

 WordPress.com hosts for you, for free.
 It provides a quick and hassle-free option.
 Simply register an account, choose your site name, then select the theme design and launch your site.
 You don’t need to worry about the technical aspects as WordPress.com takes care of all of that.

 Unfоrtunаtеlу thе bеnеfitѕ оf WоrdPrеѕѕ.соm соmе аt a рriсе.
 If you use the free basic plan of WordPress.com, you are limited to the following:

 - You’ll have a .wordpress.com in your website address, e.g. YOURSITE.wordpress.com.
 If you want to use your own domain (e.g. YOURSITE.com), you’ll have to pay $18 per year.

 - The storage space is limited to 3GB storage which means you can’t upload lots of photos or videos.

 - There isn’t ability to upload themes, so you’re limited to themes that are available on WordPress.com.